 USAA (United Services Automobile Association) is a diversified financial services group and an investing, banking, and insurance industry leader.
 It’s open to members of the U.S. military, veterans, and their families.
 The company was founded in 1922 in San Antonio, Texas.
 It has more than 13 million members but started with only 25 army officers who wanted to insure their cars.

-USAA offers home renovation loans to its members with loan amounts ranging from $2,500 to $5,000, which makes it suitable for small and medium-sized renovations but not enough for a large project like a full kitchen renovation.
-Interest rates are typically between 7.24 percent and 17.65 percent, as of December 2020.
+USAA offers personal loans to its members with amounts ranging from $2,500 to $5,000, which makes it suitable for small and medium-sized renovations but not enough for a large project like a full kitchen renovation.
 A minimum FICO score of 600 is required and USAA doesn’t charge any loan fees.

 Best Rates: LightStream